yahoo/covid-19-data/README.md

 ## Background

 The Yahoo Knowledge Graph team at Verizon Media is responsible for providing critical COVID-19 data that feeds into Yahoo properties like Yahoo News, Yahoo Finance, and Yahoo Weather.
-The team is releasing a subset of COVID-19 data, an API, and a dashboard that includes country, state, and county level information to the public.
+The team is releasing COVID-19 data, an API, and a dashboard that includes country, state, and county level information to the public.

 The current offering includes: